autodesk-platform-services/aps-model.properties-postman.collection/README.md

 ## Description

-This repository provides a postman collection that follows [three tutorials for Model Properties API](https://forge.autodesk.com/en/docs/acc/v1/tutorials/model-properties/) on Forge developer portal.
+This repository provides a postman collection that follows [three tutorials for Model Properties API](https://APS.autodesk.com/en/docs/acc/v1/tutorials/model-properties/) on APS developer portal.
 This API works with BIM360 Docs and Autodesk Docs.

 The API supports **3 legged token** only.

 ## What's Postman?

 Postman is a popular tool that provides an easy-to-use interface to send HTTP requests.
-Postman is able to parse the responses that Forge sends you and save response parameter values to variables.
+Postman is able to parse the responses that APS sends you and save response parameter values to variables.
 These parameters can then be reused in subsequent requests through these variables.
 The Postman collections in this repository use this ability to provide pre-populated HTTP requests to help you follow the tutorial workflow with minimal effort.
 You can also modify the requests and experiment without having to write a single line of code.

 - You can learn how to install and use Postman from [here](https://learning.getpostman.com/docs/postman/launching_postman/installation_and_updates).